hartwigmedical/hmftools/break-point-inspector/README.md

 ### Homology Handling

-Manta would always take the 5” (relative to reference) position of the first breakpoint, which depending on the orientation of the variant, may or may not include the homology.
+Manta would always take the 5” (relative to reference) position of the first breakpoint, which depending on the orientationString of the variant, may or may not include the homology.
 The convention also varied if the variant was a BND or another type.

 For consistency, BPI will always include the homologous sequence in the first breakpoint, and exclude it from the second breakpoint regardless of variant type.